chi-initiative/kora-documentation/docs/getting-started/installing_kora_domains.md

 2. For your main domain entry and subdomain entry on the list, click the toggle to turn it on (or ensure it is already toggled on for each).

     <img style="display:block;margin:auto;max-width:100%" src="../getting-started-img/installing_kora_domains_37_annotated.png" title="Force HTTPS Toggled On for Domain and Subdomain (if applicable)">

+    Toggling this setting may not immediately work, with an error displaying that might say, "You cannot activate HTTPS Redirect because AutoSSL is not currently active for this domain or the SSL certificate is not valid."
+If this happens, wait a moment or two and refresh the page, then try toggling the setting on again.

 Once completed, return to cPanel Main.